Approved: Council 7 April 1997 (Resolution 97/2/21)

 A person trained in University policy and skilled in the facilitation of conflict resolution.

-Only conciliators authorised by the Director: Human Resources are permitted to provide conciliation under these procedures.
+Only conciliators authorised by the Executive Director: People, Talent and Culture are permitted to provide conciliation under these procedures.

 Part of the process that enables the complainant and the respondent to discuss fully all issues relating to the grievance and, if possible, reach resolution of the grievance through negotiation.